patr0401/CreativeCoding_Blog/posts/first-blog-post.md

 🎯 Implementing a Concept: lerpColor() in a Grid

-Based on my discussions, I decided to focus on color interpolation (lerpColor()), which Emma suggested was key to Rozendaal’s smooth transitions.
+Based on my discussions, I decided to focus on color interpolation (lerpColor()), which was key to Rozendaal’s smooth transitions.

 Here’s my p5.js sketch implementing this concept: